Adverbial Clauses ESL Worksheets, Games & Activities

 Common Questions About Teaching Adverbial Clauses

-What is a good group game for practicing adverbial clauses with intermediate students?
+What is a good game for practicing adverbial clauses with intermediate students?

-What is a good pair activity for practicing adverbial clauses?
+What is an engaging speaking activity for practicing adverbial clauses?

-Pair activities work well for pushing accurate, contextual use of adverbial clauses.
-Perfect Match has Student A read each sentence half to their partner using the word 'blank' for the missing adverbial clause, while Student B finds a matching clause and adds an appropriate subordinating conjunction.
-The first pair to complete all sentences wins.
+For adverbial clause speaking practice, a sentence-matching race gets students listening and producing at the same time.
+In the activity Perfect Match, Student A reads each sentence half using the word 'blank' for the missing clause, while Student B finds a matching adverbial clause and adds an appropriate subordinating conjunction.
+The first pair to finish wins.

 Here's what our members are saying...